Amount of Caffeine in Instant Coffee: Surprising Facts

 How much caffeine is in a cup of instant coffee vs. a cup of brewed coffee?

-The caffeine content in instant coffee typically ranges from 30 to 100 mg per serving, whereas a cup of brewed coffee usually contains about 95 mg per 8-ounce cup.
-The differences in caffeine content are primarily due to the way that instant coffee and brewed coffee are processed.
+The caffeine content in instant coffee typically ranges from 30 to 100 mg per serving, while brewed coffee usually contains about 95 mg per 8-ounce cup of coffee.

 What are the effects of caffeine from instant coffee?